ddev/ddev/docs/users/cli-usage.md

 Snapshots are stored in the project's .ddev/db_snapshots directory, and the directory can be renamed as necessary.
 For example, if you rename the above d8git_20180801132403 directory to "working_before_migration", then you can use `ddev restore-snapshot working_before_migration`.

 To delete a snapshot, delete its folder from the .ddev/db_snapshots directory.
 Snapshots are not removed from the filesystem by `ddev delete`.
 It is safe to remove all the snapshots with `rm -r .ddev/db_snapshots` if you no longer need the snapshots.

+All snapshots of a project can be removed with `ddev snapshot --cleanup`.
+A single snapshot can be removed by `ddev snapshot --cleanup --name <snapshot-name>`.

+To see all existing snapshots of a project use `ddev snapshot --list`.
+All existing snapshots of your system can be listed by adding the `--all` option to the command (`ddev snapshot --list --all`).

 There are some interesting consequences of restoring huge multi-gigabyte databases.
 Ddev may show the project as ready and started when in reality tables are still being loaded.
 You can see this behavior with `ddev logs -s db -f`.